Airblader/flink-web/_posts/2021-08-16-connector-table-sql-api-part2.md

 If you want to test the connector with a real mail server, you can import it into [Ververica Platform Community Edition](https://www.ververica.com/getting-started).
 To begin, make sure that you have the Ververica Platform up and running.

 Since the example connector in this blog post is still a bit limited, you will use the finished connector in this [repository](github.com/TNG/flink-connector-email) instead.
+You can clone that repository and build it the same way to obtain the JAR file.

 For this example, let's connect to a Gmail account.
 This requires SSL and comes with an additional caveat that you either need to enable unsafe apps (which tends to deactivate itself again frequently), or enable two-factor authentication and create an application password (which is more stable and safe).